webbgroup/certified-aws-developer-associate-notes/3-aws-serverless/lambda.md

 - Mainly invoked after a certain event
 - The events are placed in an internal event queue
-- Automatic retry: 3 retries: first one right after failure, second one waits 1 minute, third one after 2 minutes (exponential backoff)
+- Automatic retry: 3 retries: first one right after failure, second one waits 1 minute, third one after 2 minutes (exponential back-off)
 - Lambda function should be idempotent - in case of retries the result should be the same
 - Retries can cause duplicate log entries in CloudWatch logs
 - DQL: in case of failure after retries the lambda function can send an event to SNS or SQS